fibo/fibo.github.io/_posts/2021-01-21-setup-google-workspace-email-group.md

 ![MX records on AWS](/images{{ page.id }}/mx-records-on-aws.png)

-When DNS propagated I was able to recieve an email to *myuser@my-alias-domain.com* on my *Google Workspace* gmail.
+When DNS propagated I was able to receive an email to *myuser@my-alias-domain.com* on my *Google Workspace* gmail.

 ## Credits